sjml/dotfiles/README.md

   * Symlink this to ~/Projects/dotfiles
   * Install the vim bundles
   * Install pip, but not the Python packages
-  * Install an nvm-ed Node.js, but nothing else

 ## Custom ZSH prompt